Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon State Stats and Trends

-- Oregon State's games this season have gone over the total in five out of 10 opportunities (50%).
+- Oregon State's games this year have gone over the total in five out of 10 opportunities (50%).

-- Oregon State is 5-4 against the spread and 5-4 overall when the team piles up over 322.7 yards.
+- Oregon State is 5-4 against the spread and 5-4 overall when the team churns out more than 322.7 yards.

 - The Beavers have 14 giveaways this season, while the Sun Devils have 16 takeaways .